Peloponnesian War: Aftermath

 The overall effect of the war in Greece proper was to replace the Athenian Empire with a Spartan empire.
 After the battle of Aegospotami, Sparta took over the Athenian empire and kept all its tribute revenues for itself, starting its own hegemony; Sparta's allies, who had made greater sacrifices in the war than had Sparta, got nothing.

 For a short time, Athens was ruled by the Thirty Tyrants, a reactionary regime set up by Sparta.
 In 403 BC, the oligarchs were overthrown and a democracy was restored by Thrasybulus.

 Although the hegemony of Athens was broken, the Attic city completed the recovery of its autonomy in the Corinthian War and continued to play an active role in Greek politics.
 Sparta tried to protect the Greek cities of Asia Minor from the Achaemenids after the death of Cyrus the Younger, but the Achaemenid empire allied to Thebes, Athens, Corinth and Argos leading to the Corinthian War and the peace of Antalcidas.
 The peace of Antalcidas in 387 BC abandoned the Greek cities of Asia Minor to the Achaemenid Empire (which remained under Persian control up until the campaign of Alexander the Great) while acknowledging the dominance of Sparta in Greece.
 Sparta was later defeated by Thebes at the Battle of Leuctra in 371 BC leading to an end the rivalry between Athens and Sparta, that allied together against Thebes at the battle of Mantinea in 362 BC.
 A few decades later Macedon became the most powerful entity in Greece and Philip II of Macedon unified all of the Greek world except Sparta, which was later subjugated by his son Alexander the Great in 331 BC after the defeat at the battle of Megalopolis.

-A symbolic peace treaty was signed by the mayors of modern Athens and Sparta on 12 March 1996, more than 2,500 years after the war ended.
+A symbolic peace treaty was signed by the mayors of modern Athens and Sparta on 12 March 1996, almost 2,400 years after the war ended.